Chat Docs: A RAG Application with PeriFlow and LangChain

 • Chatbot server: This simple chatbot server provides the following two REST API endpoints.

-• POST /db/sync : Trigger the synchronization process between the vector DB and the documents in the storage service.
+• POST /db/sync : Triggers the synchronization process between the vector DB and the documents in the storage service.

-• GET /completions : Streaming out the answer in response to the question as server-sent events.
+• GET /completions : Streams out the answer in response to the question as server-sent events.

-• LLM inference (PeriFlow): PeriFlow, the fastest generative AI serving engine available, generates the answer, faster than the other LLM inference services, with the fewer amount of GPUs.
+• LLM inference (Friendli Engine): Friendli Engine, the fastest generative AI serving engine available, generates the answer, faster than any other LLM inference service with fewer GPUs.

-Within this system, S3, OpenSearch, and PeriFlow are integrated with the LangChain interface.
+Within this system, S3, OpenSearch, and Friendli Engine are integrated with the LangChain interface.
 The chatbot server utilizes the interface to interact with these integrated components using just a few lines of code.
-See the article “LangChain Integration with PeriFlow” to find out how PeriFlow is integrated with LangChain.
+See the article “LangChain Integration with PeriFlow” to find out how Friendli Engine is integrated with LangChain.

 Now let’s look into how it works.
 The source of our documentation page resides in a GitHub repository named “docs”.
 When updates are required, modifications are pushed to this repository.
 Subsequently, GitHub Actions steps in, building a new package from the source and uploading the changes to AWS S3.
 As soon as these alterations are committed to S3, the GitHub Actions dispatches a webhook (POST /db/sync), triggering synchronization to the chatbot server.
 In response to this request, the chatbot server retrieves the updated HTML files from S3 and generates document embeddings from them.
 The server then proceeds to update OpenSearch index with these embeddings, ensuring it encompasses the latest features of the updated documentation.
 Note that the interaction with S3 and OpenSearch is achieved through the LangChain interface.